hrntsm/HoaryFox/README.md

 Conversion of data into Karamba supports only beam elements.
 Mesh elements such as floor and wall are not supported.
 L-type and C-type cross-sections are replaced by rectangular cross-sections with equivalent axial cross-sections because Karamba does not support them.
+If you want to use Karamba convert, it is super recommended to save the file in the same directory as Karamba.gha

 ## What is ST-Bridge